etcd-cpp-apiv3/etcd-cpp-apiv3/README.md

 The _etcd-cpp-apiv3_ library supports both synchronous and asynchronous runtime, in two separate library as follows:

-- etcd-cpp-api-core: the synchronous runtime, provides a blocking-style API and the users are responsible for handling dispatch the request into separate thread to avoid been blocked by waiting for response.
+- **etcd-cpp-api-core**: the synchronous runtime, provides a blocking-style API and the users are responsible for handling dispatch the request into separate thread to avoid been blocked by waiting for response.
   - target found by cmake: `ETCD_CPP_CORE_LIBRARIES`

-- etcd-cpp-api: the asynchronous runtime backed by the `pplx` library from [cpprestsdk](https://github.com/microsoft/cpprestsdk), where a `boost::asio::io_context` and a pool of threads is used to run the asynchronous operations in the background.
+- **etcd-cpp-api**: the asynchronous runtime backed by the `pplx` library from [cpprestsdk](https://github.com/microsoft/cpprestsdk), where a `boost::asio::io_context` and a pool of threads is used to run the asynchronous operations in the background.
 By default the number of threads in the thread pool equals to `std::thread::hardware_concurrency()`.